Tibet, Disrupted

 —Siddharth Dasgupta, author of Letters from an Indian Summer

-“Tibetophile Michael Buckley has outdone himself with the eBook Tibet, Disrupted.
-This 330-page-turning litany of environmental and social crimes being committed by China on its own people, and against the victims in its downstream neighbouring countries, is both exhaustive, and exhausting to explore.
-Buckley’s work is on par with that of writers Naomi Klein, Wade Davis and other socio/environmental luminaries who are particularly good at looking at the “big-picture” topics that beset our modern world.
+“Buckley's work is on a par with that of writers Naomi Klein, Wade Davis and other socio/environmental luminaries who are particularly good at examining and bringing to light the 'big picture' topics that beset our modern world.

 —Pat Morrow, first mountaineer to climb the highest summits on all seven continents; author of Beyond Everest: Quest for the Seven Summits